 “The primary cause [of risk] connected with complexity is the uncertain interactions between a large number of moving and evolving parts within the megaproject system, as well as their relationships with the external environment,” notes the Project Management Journal study.

 The atypical part of a project may also be something more mundane.
 A large infrastructure project may cross city, county, or even state lines.
-It can run into NIMBY (not in my backyard) pushback which the Encyclopedia Britannica defines as, “colloquialism signifying one’s opposition to the locating of something considered undesirable in one’s neighborhood.”
+It can run into NIMBY (not in my backyard) pushback which the Encyclopedia Britannica defines as, “a colloquialism signifying one’s opposition to the locating of something considered undesirable in one’s neighborhood.”

 Local and state governments have their own specific ways of doing things, such as permits, environmental regulations, etc., and expect construction to abide by them.
 Getting construction companies as well as potentially multiple private stakeholders on the same page and meeting all the parties’ requirements can be a long and tedious process.